grafana/k6-docs/docs/sources/k6-studio/components/test-generator.md

 ### Think time

-The think time option allows you to configure a fixed or random delay, between groups or iterations, to simulate a more realistic test.
+The think time option lets you configure a fixed or random delay, between groups or iterations, to simulate a more realistic test.
 This isn't required, but it's a best practice when creating and running performance tests.

 ### Test data

-The test data option allows you to define variables, which you can then use in your [custom code](#custom-code-rule) and [parameterization](#parameterization-rule) rules.
+The test data option lets you define variables, which you can then use in your [custom code](#custom-code-rule) and [parameterization](#parameterization-rule) rules.

 After you define a variable, you can refer to them in your custom code rules by using: `VARS["VARIABLE_NAME"]`.